RainHarvest Logo Final Updated.png

 Top 7 ways to use water collected via RainHarvest:

-1. Use captured rain to irrigate your lawn and garden.
+1. Use captured rain to irrigate your lawn, garden, or outside planters.
 You can even use it to water your indoor plants.

 2. Use water to supplement your drip irrigation system.